Please email your comments & questions to geovisual at comcast.net. Thank you.

 Gong Perdamaian Dunia / World Peace Gong (WPG):

 Hard to determine number & location of permanent gongs since one or more gongs are exhibited temporarily in different locations.
-All World Peace Gongs are shown above and below in chronological order.
-Click here for website of the World Peace Committee, sponsor of the World Peace Gong (WPG).
+Many if not all World Peace Gongs are shown above and below in chronological order.
+Click here for website of the World Peace Committee (WPC), sponsor of the World Peace Gong (WPG).
+Chick here for article about World Peace Gongs.

 September 11, 2006 - WPG #2, Gandhi Smriti, Birla Bhavan / Birla House, New Delhi (India).
 Second permanent WPG.
 Visited by EWL.